markjosims/asr_labs/RemoteSetup.md

 6. Run `ssh student.compute`
 7. Run the [commands for setting up the environment](README.md#commands-for-setting-up-the-python-environment)

 From now on, every time you log in, you only need to run the following commands.
-However, as far as we know, the command `source /opt/conda/etc/profile.d/conda.sh` no longer works on `student.login`, `student.compute` or similar remote DICE machines this year.
-Unless you are willing to install Anaconda yourself in your account, we recommend not to use Informatics VPN.

 ```shell
 source /opt/conda/etc/profile.d/conda.sh